percona/k8spg-docs/docs/update.md

     and is completely different from the normal upgrade scenario due to substantial changes in the architecture.

-Upgrading the Operator to a newer version typically involves two steps:
+Upgrading to a newer version typically involves two steps:

 1. Upgrading the Operator and [Custom Resource Definition (CRD) :octicons-link-external-16:](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/),
 2. Upgrading the Database Management System (Percona Distribution for PostgreSQL).